infsci2711/infsci2711.github.io/_posts/2015-01-28-tutorial-web-rest-api.markdown

 </dependency>
 {% endhighlight %}

-Connect to MYSQL databse in any way you like and run the following SQL script to create database and tables for our example:
+Connect to MySQL databse in any way you like and run the following SQL script to create a database and a table for our example:

 {% highlight sql %}
 CREATE DATABASE  IF NOT EXISTS `infsci2711_tutorial` /*!40100 DEFAULT CHARACTER SET latin1 */;